dd1github/How_DA_Works/README.md

 The change in model weights for the image datasets can be calculated with cifar_wt_diff.py, places_wt_diff.py, and inat_wt_diff.py for CIFAR-10, Places, and INaturalist, respectively.
 Pre-trained models are available through the data link.

+Data and pre-trained models are available at XX.